-- a) In order to avoid allocating small amounts of funding that would likely have no meaningful impact on stabilizing of property values, the minimum award amount to an eligible entity cannot be less than \$30,000. - b) In order to encourage investment of other sources of funding, the maximum amount of properties funded with Texas NSP1-PI funds for any applicant at any one time is three (3).
-This limit may be waived for applicants assisting troubled TDHCA properties, in the sole determination of the Department. - c) Department-authorized pre-award costs for predevelopment activities, including but not limited to legal, architectural, engineering, appraisal, surveying, environmental, and market study fees, may, at the sole discretion of the Department, be reimbursed if incurred before the effective date of a Contract so long as the costs are in accordance with 24 CFR §§570.205 and 206 and 24 CFR Part 58 and the limitations herein.

-- d) Additional limitations as defined in HERA, Section 1497 of the Wall Street Reform and Consumer Protection Act of 2010 (Pub.
-L. 111-203, approved July 21, 2010) "Dodd-Frank Act", and HUD NSP Notices regarding purchases, rehabilitation, and sales of properties, will be strictly enforced. - e) The Department may adjust additional contract management benchmarks to ensure the proportionate use of funds to meet the federal mandates regarding serving households earning not more than 50% of AMFI, discounts on acquisitions and timely use of funds, and other requirements, as applicable.
+- a) In order to avoid allocating small amounts of funding that would likely have no meaningful impact on stabilizing of property values, the minimum award amount to an eligible project cannot be less than \$15,000.
+The minimum award for a rental project consisting of five or more units cannot be less than \$250,000. - b) In order to encourage investment of other sources of funding and to encourage the participation of multiple applicants, the maximum number of projects that can be in pending review status with Texas NSP1-PI funds for any applicant at any one time is three (3).
+This limit may be waived for applicants assisting troubled TDHCA properties, in the sole determination of the Department. - c) Department-authorized pre-award costs for predevelopment activities, including but not limited to legal, architectural, engineering, appraisal, surveying, environmental, and market study fees, may, at the sole discretion of the Department, be reimbursed if incurred before the effective date of a Contract so long as the costs are in accordance with 24 CFR §§570.201-207 or §570.282(a) through (d) and 24 CFR Part 58 and the limitations herein. - d) Additional limitations as defined in HERA, Section 1497 of the Wall Street Reform and Consumer Protection Act of 2010 (Pub.
+L. 111-203, approved July 21, 2010) "Dodd-Frank Act", and HUD NSP Notices regarding purchases, rehabilitation, and sales of properties, will be strictly enforced. - e) The Department may adjust additional contract management benchmarks to ensure the proportionate use of funds to meet the federal mandates regarding serving households earning not more than 50% of AMI, discounts on acquisitions and timely use of funds, and other requirements, as applicable. - f) Eligible Costs are limited to those listed in 24 CFR §570, Subpart C, 24 CFR §570, Subpart I, or as otherwise identified in the NSP Federal Register Notice or subsequent notices.
+No duplicate reimbursement of costs is allowed.
+Additionally, costs may only be reimbursed once per occurrence when providing both acquisition and construction assistance to the same Project or Activity. - g) Nonprofit applicants for rental property may be eligible for a developer fee grant of up to 5% of the hard costs of the award.